-- 3.1 The Whistle Blowing Standing Order was last reviewed in June 2006 and has now been updated, consulted on and amended in March 2008.
-The revised Standing Order was issued in March 2008. - 3.2 Standing Orders are distributed throughout the Service, in paper format to Stations and electronically to all personnel, using the Important News section of the West Midlands Fire Service intranet and are also kept in the electronic Library for reference.
-This makes sure that all staff are aware of any new or amended Standing Orders. - 3.3 The Whistle Blowing Standing Order is also referred to in both employee and contractor inductions. - 3.4 The Committee will be pleased to note that there have been no incidents or concerns raised by employees over the last two years using the Whistle Blowing policy up to 31st March 2008.
+- 3.1 The Whistle Blowing Standing Order was updated, consulted on and amended in March 2008.
+The revised Standing Order was subsequently issued in March 2008.
+The Whistle Blowing Standing Order will be reviewed in January 2011 in line with the West Midlands Fire Service's policy to review Standing Orders every three years. - 3.2 Standing Orders are distributed throughout the Service, in paper format to Stations and electronically to all personnel, using the Important News section of the West Midlands Fire Service intranet and are also kept in the electronic Library for reference.
+This makes sure that all staff are aware of any new or amended Standing Orders.

+- 3.3 The Whistle Blowing Standing Order is also referred to in both employee and contractor inductions. - 3.4 The Committee will be pleased to note that there has only been one incident or concern raised by employees over the last twelve months using the Whistle Blowing policy up to 30th April 2010.
+This was in relation to financial irregularities and was investigated and resolved by Sandwell Audit with no case to answer. - 3.5 The West Midlands Fire and Rescue Service will continue to raise awareness of the whistle blowing policy to all staff.